Mukund934/Serena-Care/README.md

 🎥 The following preview videos demonstrate layout, responsiveness, services, and contact form flow is uploaded in the google drive

 *  → [Watch Video Previews here](https://drive.google.com/drive/folders/1TYIMbuH7xn1DULoEdOm0Mvtv8eeZ1Sln?usp=sharing)

-📁 These videos are also included in the GitHub repo as:
+*  containing:
 * VideoPreview1.mp4
 * VideoPreview2.mp4
+* VideoPreview(Mobile_preview)

+📁 These videos are also included(except the mobile's preview, check that in the drive) in the GitHub repo as:

 ---